|Nutrition Facts (per serving)|

 - Parmesan shavings (for garnish)

-- 2 tbsp fresh Italian flat leaf parsley (chopped)
+- 2 tablespoons fresh Italian flat leaf parsley (chopped)

 - Dash salt (or to taste)

-- In a medium-sized sauté pan or skillet, heat 1 teaspoon of olive oil over medium heat.
-Add the 1" long asparagus pieces and cook until softened and just about fork tender, about 5-7 minutes.
+In a medium-sized sauté pan or skillet, heat 1 teaspoon of olive oil over medium heat.
+Add the 1-inch long asparagus pieces and cook until softened and just about fork tender, about 5 to 7 minutes.
 Season with salt and pepper, to taste.

-- Once the oil is shimmering, add the onions and cook until softened, about 3-4 minutes.
+Once the oil is shimmering, add the onions and cook until softened, about 3 to 4 minutes.
 Add the garlic and cook until fragrant, about 1 minute.

-- Repeat the step above, adding one cup of broth after the previous cup is absorbed.
-The risotto will thicken and become creamy throughout this process, which takes about 25-30 minutes.
-The risotto is done when the rice is tender, but still has bite.
-(Note: You do not have to use the broth in its entirety, if you achieve this texture with four cups of broth, stop there and save the remaining cup for another use).
+Repeat the step above, adding one cup of broth after the previous cup is absorbed.
+The risotto will thicken and become creamy throughout this process, which takes about 25 to 30 minutes.
+The risotto is done when the rice is tender but still has a bite.

 Reminder: Always make sure your work surfaces, utensils, pans and tools are free of gluten.
 Always read product labels to confirm the product is gluten-free.
 Manufacturers can change product formulations without notice.
 When in doubt, do not buy or use a product before contacting the manufacturer for verification that the product is free of gluten.